Working with the Milwaukee Public Museum, I helped illustrate various artifacts and scenes for their exhibit, Hidden Wisconsin.

 The exhibit was divided into four categories: Hidden in Plain Sight, Hidden Beneath, Hidden in History, and Hidden Forever.

-This piece represented the category "Hidden in Plain Sight,' highlighting creatures or sounds that we can hear or see, but are not easily found in plain sight.
+This piece represented the category "Hidden in Plain Sight,' highlighting creatures or sounds that we can hear or see, but are not easily found in plain sight like a hidden fawn.

 This piece represented a diver discovering the sunken ship Lady Elgin, which dramatically changed the population of Milwaukee after a schooner crashed into it.